 You can now adjust the height on the toilet fill valve this is different for each filling valve so you will need to look at the instructions on the packaging for how to adjust the fill valve you have purchased.

 There should be a water level mark inside the toilet cistern so adjust the float valve so that the float will line up with the water level mark.

 Don’t worry if you have not levelled the fill valve completely with the water level mark as you should be able to adjust the float level on all fill valves once you have started to fill the water back up inside the toilet cistern.

 You now should be good to start turning on the water,

-First, turn off all taps that you have turned on and start to turn on the water supply.
+First, turn off all taps you have turned on and start turning on the water supply.

 If your toilet is on the main water supply

 Turn on the mains water supply slowly so that you can hear the water coming through the pipes and check for leaks.